hdinkel/linuxcommandline/linux_intermediate/commandlinetools.rst

 ----
 :index:`gzip <gzip>` is a compression/decompression tool.
-When used on a file (without any parameters) it will compress it and replace the file by a compressed version with the extension '.gz' attached:
+When used on a file (without any parameters) it will compress it and replace the :index:`file <ls>` by a compressed version with the extension '.gz' attached:

  ::